MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-clv.md

 1. Create a data source named **Website** and select the **Text/CSV** connector.

-1. Enter the URL for eCommerce contacts https://aka.ms/CI-ILT/WebReviews.
+1. Enter the URL for website reviews https://aka.ms/CI-ILT/WebReviews.

 1. While editing the data, select **Transform** and then **Use first row as headers**.